nagwaibrahim-data/Data-Analytics-Portfolio/02-adidas-sales-analysis/README.md

 ---

-## 📈 Dashboard Analysis
+## 📈 Dashboard Structure

-The dashboard provides analysis of:
+The dashboard consists of four main pages:

-### 💰 Sales & Profitability

-Analysis of revenue, profit, quantity sold, and profit margin.

-### 👟 Product Performance

-Comparison of sales and profitability across different Adidas products.

-### 🌎 Regional Performance

-Analysis of sales and profit across different regions.

-### 📅 Sales Trends

-Analysis of sales performance over time to identify trends and changes in business performance.
+### 🏠 Home

+Provides an overview of the project and the main business performance indicators.

+### 📊 Descriptive Analysis

+Answers the question:

+**"What happened?"**

+This page analyzes sales, profit, quantity, profit margin, product performance, regional performance, and sales trends.

+### 🔎 Diagnostic Analysis

+Answers the question:

+**"Why did it happen?"**

+This page explores the factors behind sales and profitability performance and helps identify areas that require further investigation.

+### 🎯 Prescriptive Analysis

+Answers the question:

+**"What should we do?"**

+This page translates the analysis into actionable business recommendations and supports data-driven decision-making.

 ---